MIKLIUM/MIKLIUM/api/youtube-transcript/README.md

 `https://miklium.vercel.app/api/youtube-transcript?url=URL`

+> [!IMPORTANT]
-**Important!** The link to the YouTube video should be URL-encoded!
+> Replace the `URL` with the link of YouTube video.
+The link to the YouTube video should be URL-encoded!

 **Request Link Example:**
 `https://miklium.vercel.app/api/youtube-transcript?url=https://youtu.be/Qz8u00pX738`